joyce-lai/joyce-lai/README.md

 # Joyce Lai

+Coming soon!

-Currently in the process of populating my GitHub with projects from undergrad courses and graduate research.
+(Currently in the process of populating my GitHub with projects from undergrad courses and graduate research.)